shalim008/Basic-Data-Stracture/Recursion.md

 ## Problem 1: Find Factorial Value of N number.

-Write a function that gives Factorial of a number 'n'.
-For example, the factorial of 4 is 4×3×2×1, which is equal to 24..
+Write a function that gives Factorial value of a number N. For example, the factorial of 4 is 4×3×2×1, which is equal to 24..

 #### Sample Input:   4
 #### Sample Output: 24

 ## Solution: